 Have you noticed them?
 Most people actually believe that they ARE the voice which is talking inside of their head – all day long.
 They are completely unaware that there’s such a thing as a voice in their heads, never really questioning it.
 Most live their entire life completely identifying with this compulsive narrative.
 At some point, mostly when they would like to relax, sleep or meditate they suddenly become aware that the voice is not “allowing them to relax, sleep or meditate“.

 Then there’s often a first awakening experience.
-As a result we wake up to the fact that we can listen to the compulsory “blablabla”.
+As a result we wake up to the fact that we can listen to the compulsory “blablabla” and all the other challenging and weird thoughts.
 We can actually detach from the storyline and observe it without identifying.
 Being here as an internal listener rather than a talker can in itself be a very liberating experience actually.
 Therefore with this insight there often comes a deeper understanding of ourselves as well.
 And this understanding can reach pretty deep!

 One of the most powerful insights is surely the insight that thoughts are neither made, maintained or dissolved by an independently existing ME-entity.
 They simply fulfill their function.
 Let’s say that a visual input arises in your awareness, you see a flower.
 Based on this input, the mind immediately proceeds by labeling, judging and storytelling.
 It categorizes the flower, gives it a name and remembers that time in your life when you were “happier” and when your significant other handed you a similar flower.
 A feeling of sadness immediately follows and causes certain physical reactions.
 This cause and result chain is endless.